Senior Gear Editor

 Another awesome pocket feature that not a single jacket on this list has is a “pass-through” pocket.
 Back in the day, lead tester Will Sileo used to have a Tenacity Pro jacket from Mountain Hardwear.
 His favorite feature on it was that one of the two chest pockets wasn’t a pocket at all but opened up to the inside, letting him access whatever would be in the interior drop pockets, or the chest pockets of a pair of bibs, without unzipping the front jacket zipper.
 That jacket is now about a decade old and has been discontinued, and the feature isn’t one commonly seen in ski jackets.
 We tested one jacket this season with such a feature, but it didn’t make the cut in our testing.

-Some jackets on this list also feature internal pocket organization — pockets inside of pockets to help keep things organized and secure.
+Some jackets on this list like the Strafe Nomad also feature internal pocket organization — pockets inside of pockets to help keep things organized and secure.
 Sound overkill?
 Actually, it’s super useful, letting you keep smaller items from jostling around while you ski without needing to make the pockets smaller.

 Helmet-compatible hood Best Ski Jackets